We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 How much does online psychiatry cost?

-Depending on your insurance coverage, talking with an online psychiatrist can cost anywhere from $100 to $300 for an initial consult.
+Depending on your insurance coverage, talking with an online psychiatrist can cost anywhere from $100–$300 for an initial consult.
 Sometimes it may be as high as $500.

 Follow-up appointments typically average $100 per session.

-Now, online providers can prescribe controlled substances without an in-person visit.
+Now, online medical professionals can prescribe controlled substances without an in-person visit.
+But this may change in the future.

 Are online psychiatrists legit?